Bubobubobubobubo/sardine/docs/sardine_doc/src/pattern_languages/sardine/addresses.md

 # Addresses

+**Addresses** are not really common until you play a lot with custom OSC messages.

-- Addresses are names containing one or multiple  `/` separators just like any OSC address.
+- Addresses are names containing one or multiple  `/` separators just like any hierarchical address on the web, UNIX systems, etc...
 - If using the `send_raw` function in conjunction with OSC, the syntax differs:
   - prepend your address with an additional `/`.